 Everyone loves a good classic smoothie.
 However, if you’re looking to elevate your smoothie game, then we have the ingredients for you.
 By adding an extra ingredient or two, you can completely transform your drink into the ultimate healthy breakfast or snack.
 In fact, with the right ingredients, you could make your smoothie a meal of its own.
 If you’re ready to step it up with your drink, here are the best superfoods for smoothies.

-Apple cider vinegar works best in smoothies that have pears and apples to balance out the acidic taste.
+Apple cider vinegar works best in smoothies with pears and apples to balance out the acidic taste.

 Keep in mind that not all apple cider vinegars are made equally.
 Most that you find at the store are pasteurized, which means they no longer have the probiotic benefits.
 Our favorite ACV is Bragg’s Organic Raw Apple Cider Vinegar.

 With just one tablespoon of flax seeds or oil, you’ll be adding a whole lot of nutrients to your smoothie.